ziolkowski-bartosz/client/README.md

 ## Project Status

-Project is in progress.

-## Room for Improvement

-To improve:

-- the database is already adapted for user management, it only remains to implement access to the appropriate functions depending on the role "CUSTOMER", "ADMIN" and "EMPLOYEE"
+In this moment, the project is in a finished phase, but there is still room for improvement.

+## Future Work

-- allow users with the role of "EMPLOYEE" to add dishes and browse orders
+- allow users with the role of "EMPLOYEE" to manage dishes and orders
+- integrate app with CMS
 - allow users with the role of "ADMIN" to manage users
-- expand food with a description and a photo
-- improve information about the dishes
-- replace CSS with SCSS for better readability, among other things
-- design improvement and correction of the user's cart and profile

-To do:

-- add responsiveness
-- add dishes to the cart to purchase orders
-- app deployment